dsoto/GHTC-2014/paper/paper.md

 | Tiby       |       1.16 |     55.8  |    56.96 |   4.74    |

 Table: Millennium Village surveys of energy expenditures by household.
 Values are in USD per year.
+These data are taken from multiple villages participating in the project.

 These values give us some guidance for the likely expenditures in off-grid locations.
 However, as the variability indicates, it is